Drone footage, graphics part of Connecticut pitch to Amazon

 The Associated Press sought details of those proposals from cities and states around the U.S., including the money spent to develop them, through public records requests.
 The state, along with Danbury and New Britain, are among only a small group of places around the country to release their proposals to the AP.

-New Haven and Bridgeport have not yet responded to AP's request for documents concerning their applications.
+New Haven has not yet responded to AP's request for documents concerning their application and Bridgeport has asked for additional time to comply with the request.

 A look at some details from the Connecticut submissions: